What is a rubric?

-Where can my program get help developing or refining a rubric?
+Where can programs get help developing or refining a rubric?

-For assistance on developing or refining a program rubric, contact the ATL assessment specialist for your college/area.
+For assistance on developing or refining a program rubric, contact the appropriate ATL assessment specialist for each college/area.

 How can inconsistent scores amongst faculty using the same rubric be addressed?